 Works covered by copyright that can be deposited with IPOPHL are, but are not limited to: novels, poems, plays, reference works, newspapers, advertisements, computer programs, databases, films, musical compositions, choreography, paintings, drawings, photographs, sculpture, architecture, maps and technical drawings.

-To learn more about the works covered by copyright, refer to the Intellectual Property Code of the Philippines, Chapter II.
+To learn more about the works covered by copyright, refer to the Copyright Reference Book

 The term of protection for copyright in literary and artistic works, and in derivative works is generally the lifetime of the author plus fifty (50) years.
 However, different rules may apply in: